-It is clarified that there is no certainty regarding receipt of the control permit, the manner of receiving it and its terms, and the timing of receiving the Clal Insurance control permit and it is possible that the aforesaid will not be realized because of, inter alia, the existing regulation and/or a change in regulation and/or other matters that are not under the control of the Company and, it is clarified that even if the applicants receive the Clal Insurance control permit it has not yet been decided to actually purchase more than 15% of the shares of Clal Insurance and there is no certainty that more than 15% of the shares of Clal Insurance (fully or partly) will actually be purchased.
-So as to remove any doubt, even if the Clal Insurance control permit is received (which as aforesaid there is no certainty it will be received) there is no commitment to actually purchase shares of Clal Insurance.
+It is clarified that there is no certainty regarding receipt of the control permit in Clal Insurance and no certainty that it will be received, the manner of receiving it and its terms, and the timing of receiving the Clal Insurance control permit and it is possible that the aforesaid will not be realized because of, inter alia, the existing regulation and/or a change in regulation and/or other matters that are not under the control of the Company and, it is clarified that even if the applicants receive the Clal Insurance control permit it has not yet been decided to actually purchase more than 15% of the shares of Clal Insurance and there is no certainty that more than 15% of the shares of Clal Insurance (fully or partly) will actually be purchased.
+So as to remove any doubt, even if the Clal Insurance control permit is received, there is no commitment to actually purchase shares of Clal Insurance.
 The timing of purchasing shares of Clal Insurance, the means of exercising the Clal Insurance control permit and the rest of its terms are subject to the existence of appropriate market conditions, the regulation that exists at that time, the Company's discretion including receiving all the approvals required by law.